Meteor-han/YieldCMP/README.md

 ## Datasets

+`get_coor.py` is the example data to generate coordinates of molecules.

 ### Pre-training dataset

 We utilize and filter reactions from USPTO and CJHIF.
 You can download USPTO from https://figshare.com/articles/dataset/Chemical_reactions_from_US_patents_1976-Sep2016_/5104873 and CJHIF from https://github.com/jshmjs45/data_for_chem.
+Put the final reactions in `data/pretraining`.

 ### Downstream dataset

 We fine-tune our model on three publicly available downstream datasets.
-Related data and split for the HTE datasets (the Buchwald-Hartwig and the Suzuki-Miyaura reactions) and the real-world ELN dataset is stored in `downstream/BH`, `downstream/SM`, and `downstream/ELN`, respectively.
+Related data and split for the HTE datasets (the Buchwald-Hartwig and the Suzuki-Miyaura reactions) and the real-world ELN dataset are stored in `data/downstream/BH`, `data/downstream/SM`, and `data/downstream/ELN`, respectively.

 ## Experiments